4 cl of gin

-If you want to add an intriguing herbaceous shade to your drink, just drop 2 tears of Angostura in your Gin and Tonic and it’ll be even more delicious.
+If you want to add an intriguing herbaceous shade to your drink, drop two tears of Angostura in your Gin and Tonic, and it’ll be even more delicious.

 Gin and tonic with cucumber

-If you want to make it even cooler, add a few slices of cucumber, which with the tonic water creates a symphony of exceptional fragrances.
+If you want to make it even more remarkable, add a few cucumber slices, which creates a symphony of exceptional fragrances with the tonic water.

 Gin Tonic with Grapefruit

-The classy one: add 1/4 of grapefruit juice and 1 slice to your Gin and Tonic and it will take an irresistible, zesty nuance.
+The classy one: add 1/4 of grapefruit juice and one slice to your Gin and Tonic, and it will take an irresistible, zesty nuance.

 Gin Tonic with rosemary

 One of the best incarnations of Gin and Tonic, the aromatic touch conferred by an ordinary sprig of rosemary will open the gates of Heaven, thanks to the harmony of scents.
 Close your eyes before drinking.